mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 This is a destructive action that leads to data loss.
 Use with caution.

-You can erase a single job, which also removes the job's artifacts and trace.
+You can erase a single job, which also removes the job's artifacts and log.
 You must be:

 - The owner of the job.
 - A [Maintainer](../../user/permissions.md#gitlab-cicd-permissions) of the project.